 International junior researchers have the world at their feet.
 That is why deciding where you want to take the next step up the career ladder can be challenging.
 Germany is definitely a very interesting option for you: not only do German universities and German industry enjoy global recognition, but the country itself also has a great deal to offer.
 Here are five good reasons for coming to Germany:

-5 reasons to do your postdoc in Germany
+Five reasons to do your postdoc in Germany

 Germany has a broad, innovative and multifaceted research landscape.
 Alongside its universities, the institutes of Germany’s non-university research organisations offer ideal conditions for international junior researchers.
 Here you can work with researchers from all over the world on all kinds of projects, including many that are interdisciplinary in nature.
-In particular, Germany’s four large research organisations – the Fraunhofer-Gesellschaft, the Helmholtz Association, the Leibniz Association and the Max Planck Society – stand out because of their internationally acclaimed research activities.
+The close cooperation between universities, non-university research institutes and research-oriented companies is an important element in Germany’s international success in research and development.

+Do you need support?
 Universities, non-university research institutes and funding organisations have set themselves the goal of supporting international junior researchers.
 A wide range of research grants and training positions make it easier for international postdocs to continue their research in Germany.
 Junior researchers are also sought by German industry – especially in research-intensive sectors such as the automotive, electrical, chemical and pharmaceutical industries.

 Research requires freedom.
 If you come to Germany, you will live in one of the world’s safest and freest countries.
 Freedom of research is highly valued and protected by the constitution.

 As an international researcher you will also be able to travel easily to other European Union countries to conduct research there.

 You will feel comfortable in Germany: its high quality of life and comparatively low cost of living make Germany one of the most attractive host countries worldwide.
 And Germany is international: more than a quarter of its inhabitants are immigrants or stem from immigrant families.